iAmWaris97/recipe-app/README.md

 - **What is this app about?**

-  - This is a blog app, where users can create accounts and post their blogs.
+  - This is a recipe app, where users can create and view recipe.

 - **What are the technologies used building this app?**